 The proposed model is an extension of a state-of-the art computational models of muscle spindle activity (Mileusnic, 20062).
 The model developed by Mileusnic and colleagues, albeit complete and validated against neuroscientific data, was completely rate based, thus it was modified in order to be integrated in a spiking neural network simulation.
 In particular, a spike integration technique was employed to compute fusimotor activation and the generated rate was used to generate spike trains.

-The proprioceptive model is implemented on NEST, in order to provide an easy integration inside the NRP, and on SpiNNaker, for supporting real-time robotic applications.
+The proprioceptive model is implemented on NEST (code available here), in order to provide an easy integration inside the NRP, and on SpiNNaker, for supporting real-time robotic applications.
 The proposed component can be coupled to both biomechanical models, like musculo-skeletal systems, and common robotic platforms (via suitable conversions from encoder values to simulated muscle length).
 In particular, this model will be used, as part of CDP1, to provide sensory feedback from the virtual mouse body.

 Preclinical animal studies can offer a significant contribution to gain knowledge about brain function and neuroplastic mechanisms (i.e. the structural and functional changes of the neurons following inner or external stimuli).
 For example, an external stimulus as a cortical infarct (i.e. stroke) can produce a cascade of similar neural changes both in a human and animal (i.e. monkeys, rodents etc) brains.
 And even further stimuli such as input provided during a rehabilitative training can have this impact.
 The possibility to exploiting the neural plasticity, addressing the treatments in combination with technological advanced methods (e.g. robot-based therapy) is one goal that the HBP is pursuing.